 Look after your money.
 It's a good idea to split the spending money for your worldwide trip over a couple of methods of payment.
 Pre-paid credit cards are ideal for this purpose and give added security in the form of the chip and pin system.

 Keeping your cash and passport in a money belt which you can wear under your clothing at all times will also help to minimise your risk in this area.

 Pack carefully.
 If you are planning on travelling for some time, it's important to consider what you'll add to your luggage as the extra weight can be a hindrance - especially when backpacking.

 As a good rule of thumb, aim to discard around 50% of the items and clothing that you initially pack and only take one good pair of jeans if you are planning on travelling light.

 Do your research.
 Before you travel it's a good idea to read up on the destinations you'll be visiting so you can find out the following: the typical diet and cost of living, the location and contact details of the British Embassy (please click here to search) and details of safety tips and precautions you may need to take whilst at your destination.

-To find worldwide travel insurance cover for your upcoming trip, hit the 'Get a quote now' button above or click on the link below.
+To find worldwide travel insurance cover for your upcoming trip,click on the link below.